Chapters are local groups of Sea Shepherd volunteers who focus on onshore outreach activities.

 Volunteer with Sea Shepherd Australia

-We are looking for passionate volunteers who are dedicated to helping defend the oceans.
+We are looking for passionate volunteers who are dedicated to helping defend the ocean.

 Becoming an active onshore volunteer is a rewarding and fulfilling experience.
 You will meet many like-minded individuals and learn new skills while helping to protect the ocean.